 - Using guard rails around open edges or unprotected, open sides

 - Having anchor points for falls and their ropes

 - Providing proper ladders and equipment

-- Ensuring there are proper scaffolding that are not damaged, weak, or failing
+- Ensuring there is proper scaffolding that is not damaged, weak, or failing

 - Use of toeboards to protect workers from falling or being struck by falling objects

 - Proving long enough ladders (must extend three feet above the working surface)

 - Providing full body harness and not just life-lines, and